adamdebreceni/nifi-minifi-cpp/README.md

 ##### External Projects

-The following utilities are needed to build external projects, when bundled versions of LibreSSL, cURL, or zlib are used:
+The following utilities are needed to build external projects, when bundled versions of OpenSSL, cURL, or zlib are used:

 * patch
 * autoconf